What is the mandatory advising requirement?

-You claim credit or placement on the Learning Sciences website.
-You can also register to take a test, to place out of a course.
+You can claim credit or placement on the Learning Sciences website.
+You can also register to take placement tests.

 How can I find out what a certain UT course is like?

-You can review any syllabi, course instructor review, and see instructor CVs on Access Syllabi.
+You can review past syllabi, course instructor reviews, and instructor CVs on Access Syllabi.

-How do I know how the classes I just registered for are or are not fulfilling degree requirements?
+How do I know whether or not the classes I just registered for are fulfilling degree requirements?

-How do I know if a general education course will count towards my core curriculum requirements?
+How do I know if a general education course will count toward my core curriculum requirements?

-I don't know what classes and requirements I still need to fulfill in order to complete my degree.
+How do I know which classes and requirements I still need to fulfill in order to complete my degree?

-Look at your Degree Guideline to know all requirements.
+Look at your degree plan to know all requirements.
 Look at your degree audit on IDA 2.0 to see what requirements you have already completed and which ones you still lack.
-If you still have questions, or are unclear about any requirement, see your undergraduate advisor.
+If you still have questions or are unclear about any requirement, see your undergraduate advisor.

 I plan to take courses at a community college.
-How do I know which ones transfer into UT and apply towards my degree?
+How do I know which ones transfer into UT and apply toward my degree?

 First, discuss your plans with your academic advisor.
-Next, pick up the permission form in the Undergraduate Advising office and submit it to COFA Student Affairs Office DFA 1.103, at least two to three weeks before you register for the course.
-This will ensure that you have time to receive a SAN message of approval or not from COFA Student Affairs Office.
-The form will require you to do the research and find the courses on Automated Transfer Equivalency System (ATE).
+Next, pick up the permission form in the Undergraduate Advising office and submit it to the COFA Student Affairs Office (DFA 1.103) at least 2-3 weeks before you register for the course.
+This will ensure that you have time to receive a Secure Academic Notice (SAN) of either approval or denial from COFA Student Affairs.
+The form will require you to do the research and find the courses on the Automated Transfer Equivalency System (ATE).
 It's a good idea to review Common Transfer Credit Issues.
 You may also want to review UT residency rules listed on your IDA 2.0 degree audit.
 After you complete the transfer work, be sure to have a transcript sent to UT Austin Admissions Office immediately.